dhurlburtusa/shortcuts/http/http-content_security_policy-notes.md

 To enable CSP, you need to configure your web server to return the `Content-Security-Policy` HTTP header.
 Alternatively, the `<meta>` tag can be used to configure a policy.
+The header tells CSP compliant browsers which domains to accept executable content from.

 See https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP for details.